iann838/vitefolio/README.md

 ## Custom domain

 You may use a custom domain for your site by going to Settings -> Pages -> Custom domain.
-After entering your custom domain, ensure that the required CNAME DNS records are set correctly on your DNS provider.
+After entering your custom domain, ensure that the required CNAME DNS records are also created correctly on your DNS provider.

 ```
 CNAME <recordname> <githubusername>.github.io